 Other studies show that while certain brain training games can boost attention levels, those gains don’t crossover to other areas of life.
 In other words, brain training games can help people pay better attention and do better at brain training games, but they won’t help people pay better attention in class or while studying.

 A recent study showed a certain type of brain training game called n-back can improve working memory (an important aspect of attention) and that improvement can crossover to other cognitive challenges.

 So what does this all mean?
 The verdict is still out on whether these brain games will definitively increase attention spans and further research needs to be done.
 It won’t hurt to try them out as part of your attention training program, but include the other suggestions outlined here as well.

 8. Read long stuff slowly.
 Fight the TL;DR culture.
-With the rise of tablets, e-readers, and smartphones, some studies indicate that reading of e-content in general has gone up nearly 40%.
+With the rise of tablets, e-readers, and smartphones, some studies indicate that reading e-content, in general, has gone up nearly 40%.
 This is a good thing, right?
-You’d think so, except that Slate recently did some research with the help of website analytics company Chartbeart that determined that only a paltry 5% of readers who start an article online will actually finish it.
+You’d think so, except that Slate recently did some research with the help of website analytics company Chartbeat that determined that only a paltry 5% of readers who start an article online will actually finish it.
 What’s more, 38% of readers never scroll beyond the first few paragraphs.
-So to say that reading in general has gone up would be misleading.
+So to say that reading, in general, has gone up would be misleading.
 What we’re actually doing is more scrolling, and less engaging.

-At the same time, we’re reading less books; a recent study showed that 25% of Americans didn’t read a single book last year.
+At the same time, we’re reading fewer books; a recent study showed that 25% of Americans didn’t read a single book last year.